Required During First Semester

 EFND 535 Child & Adolescent Growth & Development for Transitioning Teachers (3) A study of the physical, cognitive, cultural, social/emotional, spiritual, and psychological development of children and adolescents with an emphasis on knowing and understanding theories of human development, and incorporating children's individual differences to guide learning experiences.

-EFND 536 Advanced Practices I for Transitioning Teachers (3) Topics for the continued transition into teaching of Level II Career Switchers, to include classroom management strategies, diversity in student learning; reading in content areas.
+EFND 536 Advanced Practices I for Transitioning Teachers (3) Topics for the continued transition into teaching of Level II Career Switchers, to include classroom management strategies, diversity in student learning, and data-driven decision making.
 Course content will be linked to the VDOE requirements for teacher evaluation.

-EFND 537 Advanced Practices II for Transitioning Teachers (3) Topics for the continued transition into teaching of Level II Career Switchers, including advanced classroom management; technology in teaching; inclusion and special needs in a regular classroom.
+EFND 537 Advanced Practices II for Transitioning Teachers (3) Topics for the continued transition into teaching of Level II Career Switchers, including advanced differentiation of teaching and learning, inclusion and special needs in a regular classroom, addressing the needs of the at-risk learner, and tiered instruction.
 Course content will be linked to the VDOE requirements for teacher evaluation.

 UNIV LIB Information Research & Resources (0) Teaches basic competencies in the use of computer and related information technology research and resources, including use of the library.
 Enroll in the course in the first semester.
 Required for graduation.
 Pass/No Pass.

 NOTE: Upon successful completion of Level I, students apply for the one-year Eligibility License through Regent University and the Virginia Department of Education prior to entering Level II of the program.
 After one year of full-time contracted teaching experience, students may be eligible to be considered for the five-year renewable Professional License.
 This decision must be approved by the contracted school division.